Code4Newark/open-data-plans/README.md

 ## Implementation

 We can use [D3.js](https://github.com/mbostock/d3) and [Node.js](https://github.com/nodejs/node) to handle most if not all parts of this project, from rendering the map of Newark in-browser to parsing the raw datasets (usually in csv form).

+A homogenous JavaScript stack will also be an opportunity to involve the beginning Saturday JavaScript learners.